kwonus/Quelle/Quelle-AVX.md

 **QUERYING DRIVER FOR VERSION INFORMATION**

-THis command reveals the current Quelle version of the command interpreter:
+This command reveals the current Quelle version of the command interpreter:

 @get %version